 Shaymin cleared her throat.
 "The last bomb detonated between Sunyshore City and the Sinnoh Pokémon League, completely destroying the Victory Road and the two landmarks.
 The Elite Four, the Champion, and anyone else there at the time were killed when the building crushed them when it fell.
 It's been noted that this is one of the reasons why Sinnoh is gearing towards war."

 "Wha-ah-oh, wait-wait-wait, hold the phone," Deoxys sputtered out, waving his hands around for attention.
 "You're saying the whole world is going to war just because some important figureheads of Sinnoh, or more precisely the 'Elite Four', were killed as a result of the bombings?"

 "You can say that, Deoxys, even though I said it's Sinnoh's reason."

 He dryly laughed for a few seconds, shaking his head.
 "Wow.
 I mean, just... wow.
 This is ridiculous."
 Another laugh, forcing him to barrel forward and slap a palm on his knee.
 "These—these humans and their political agendas!
-They would rather go to war over four people rather than a whole nation?"
+They would rather go to war over four people than a whole nation?"

-"Deoxys, thousands of people and Pokémon died because of this!"
+"Deoxys, people and Pokémon died because of this!"
 Cresselia blurted out, feeling ready to go into hysterics.
 The crescents on her back gave a weak glimmer in the light as she leaned past a startled Darkrai for a better look.
 "This is why they're going to war!
 It's a catastrophe!"